IPA-HD/sigmamodels/README.md

 python ex2/express.py
 python ex3/voronoi.py
 python ex3/house.py
+python legacy/legacy.py
 ```
 This will recreate the plots seen in the paper.
 If you wish to save the pictures, add the `-c` flag to the calls to scripts (e.g. `python ex1/simplex.py -c`), which will store the outputs in the folder [artifacts](./artifacts).

 ## Reproducing Training from the Paper
 In order to reproduce our optimization experiments, please run